zschreib1/minesweeper-ai/README.md

 I wrote an **AI to play Minesweeper**.

 Starter code was provided for this project, which I completed in the context of **Harvard UniversityX**'s **[CS50 Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/)** course.
+Please **do not** directly use the source code as it is **only** for reference.
+Plagiarism is strictly prohibited by both Harvard University and the edX platform.
+See [academic honesty](https://cs50.harvard.edu/ai/2020/honesty/) for details.

 There are two main files in this project:
 - *runner.py* containing all of the code to run the graphical interface for the game.